mtlynch/mtlynch.io/_retrospectives/2019-08-02-whatgotdone-month-3.md

 I successfully added a feature to Zestful that allows it to match user-supplied ingredients to entries in the [USDA's Food Database](https://fdc.nal.usda.gov/index.html), but coverage isn't as high as I hoped (I set out for 80% and achieved 73%).

 USDA matching took longer than I expected, so I only had time to implement a minor improvement, which is to handle ingredient strings with either/or options.
-Given an ingredient like "2 cups chicken stock or low-sodium broth", Zestful will pick a single ingredient, whereas its previous behavior was to return a nonsensical mashup like "chicken stock low-sodium."
+Given an ingredient like "2 cups chicken stock or low-sodium broth," Zestful will pick a single ingredient, whereas its previous behavior was to return a nonsensical mashup like "chicken stock low-sodium."

 ### Add two engagement-encouraging features to What Got Done